flant/jekyll_remote_plantuml_plugin/README.md

 ## Configuration

-In the configuration file, you can override the preset values and define defaults for format, div and img tags attributes.
+In the Jekyll config (`_config.yml`), you can override the preset values and define defaults for the image extension, div and img tags attributes.

 Below are the supported parameters and their defaults:
 ```yaml